 The lifespan of the African grey parrot in captivity is said to be in the range of 40 to 60 years.
 Some sources suggest that a life expectancy of even 80 years is possible.

-In the wild, life expectancy is dramatically lower at around 23 years.
+In the wild, the life expectancy of the African grey parrot is dramatically lower at around 23 years.

 What Do African Grey Parrots Eat?